keu/docs/software_versioned_docs/version-0.29/runtime-release-notes.md

 - Fixed an issue where logs were not loading from Celery workers ([#26337](https://github.com/apache/airflow/pull/26337) and [#26493](https://github.com/apache/airflow/pull/26493))
 - Fixed CVE-2022-40754 ([#26409](https://github.com/apache/airflow/pull/26409))
 - Fixed the Airflow UI not auto-refreshing when scheduled tasks are running.
 This bug was introduced in Airflow 2.3.4 ([#25950](https://github.com/apache/airflow/pull/25950))
-- Fixed an issue where the scheduler could become unresponsive when queueing dynamically mapped tasks ([#25788](https://github.com/apache/airflow/pull/25788))
+- Fixed an issue where the scheduler could crash when queueing dynamically mapped tasks ([#25788](https://github.com/apache/airflow/pull/25788))

 ### Additional improvements

 - Set `AIRFLOW__CELERY__STALLED_TASK_TIMEOUT=600` by default.
 This means that tasks that are in `queued` state for more than 600 seconds (10 minutes) will fail.
 This environment variable can be overridden on Astro but will help prevent tasks from getting stuck in a queued state.
 - Upgraded `astronomer-providers` to 1.8.1, which includes various bug fixes.
-See the [Astronomer Providers changelog](https://github.com/astronomer/astronomer-providers/blob/main/CHANGELOG.rst#181-2022-09-01).
+For a complete list of changes, see the [Astronomer Providers changelog](https://github.com/astronomer/astronomer-providers/blob/main/CHANGELOG.rst#181-2022-09-01).
 - Upgraded `openlineage-airflow` to 0.13.0, which includes fixes for Spark integrations.
 See the [Astronomer Providers changelog](https://github.com/OpenLineage/OpenLineage/blob/main/CHANGELOG.md#0141---2022-09-07).

 ## Astro Runtime 6.0.0